 There are many types of meditation that can help you to see the good in your life.
 For instance, Gratitude Meditation will make you aware of all the things you have to be grateful for.
 And this can truly change your perspective on life.

-Meditation helps victims forgive
+Helps victims forgive

 One of the hardest things about victimism is forgiveness.
 Yes, it is hard to forgive someone who has wronged you.
 But until you forgive them you will always be tied to them and you will never move on.